Office: 348B Boardman Hall

-Dr. Kate Beard is a professor in the School of Computing and Information Science and a member of the Spatial Information Science Engineering faculty at the University of Maine.
-She is graduate coordinator for the MS and PhD in Spatial Information Science and Engineering, MS Spatial Spatial Informatics, MS Information Systems and the Graduate Certificate in GIS and Information Systems.
-She has been a research faculty member with the NCGIA since its beginning in 1989.
+Dr. Kate Beard is a professor in the School of Computing and Information Science and a member of the Spatial Computing faculty group at the University of Maine.
+She is a research faculty member with the Spatial Data Science Institute which is the successor to the National Center for Geographic Information and Analysis (NCGIA) at UMaine for which she was also a research professor since its inception in 1989.
 She holds a M.S.
 (1984) and Ph.D.
 (1988) from the Institute for Environmental Studies, Land Resources Program, where she specialized in geographic information systems.

 - PhD, University of Wisconsin-Madison (1988)

 - M.S.
 Geographic Information Systems, University of Wisconsin (1984)